gijzelaerr/kliko/doc/specification.rst

 Sections
 --------

-The paramaters are grouped in sections.
+The parameters are grouped in sections.
 Sections are just lists of fields.

 fields